anprusty/mypro/README.md

 # mypro
-The File is just edited manually
+The File is just edited manually for now